bevyip/jeffervescence/README.md

 ### Super Mega Bonus Credit Hyper Fighting

 * Persist the flicks data using window.localstorage.
 The flicks should stay in the list even when the page is refreshed.

+## Day 4 Homework

+* Fix issue with flick id values, which sometimes results in removing the wrong flick from the array (and thus from localStorage)

+### Bonus Credit

+* Also track the year the flick was released (make sure its still there when you load the page)

+### Super Mega Bonus Credit

+* Edit the names of flicks already in list (and make sure changes persist across page loads) Make that span's _content editable_ somehow

+### Super Mega Bonus Credit Hyper Fighting

+* Have a good weekend